-Most of the professionals in the corporate world can speak English fluently.
+Most professionals in the corporate world can speak English fluently.
 In order to stand out, it’s time to step up your game and introduce your company to the top four languages that are spoken in the world today.

-Reach out to more people—internationally
+Reach out to more people—internationally.

-Briefly mentioned earlier, having a multilingual team will help you reach out to your international community.
+As briefly mentioned earlier, having a multilingual team will help you reach out to your international community.
 Language barriers are one of the biggest hindrances when it comes to having an international audience.

-Take down the cultural differences
+Take down the cultural differences.